 - Lainate

-- Limbiate (site of the former Mombello asylum)
+- Limbiate (home to the former Mombello mental hospital)

 - Cesano Maderno